 While our flourless chocolate cake is absolutely delicious, it isn’t approved for the 21-day cleanse.
 But we will have to keep it in mind to treat ourselves to a healthier dessert, for completing our cleanses!
 We also have a delicious Chocolate Avocado Mousse that you can enjoy while cleansing.
 This flourless chocolate cake is delicious and indulgent without all the refined flour, white sugar and processed ingredients used in most chocolate cakes, making it a much healthier, yet still indulgent dessert to satisfy our chocolate cravings.
-Let’s get into the loving spirit and bake this yummy cake for our families and friends, or, let’s be honest, just as a special gift to ourselves.

 The Flour in Our Flourless Chocolate Cake